 The biggest challenge of selling products through Amazon, eBay, Etsy, etc. is that you build less brand equity.
 Yes, the person is purchasing your product, but they are associating it with another platform.
 This means they may not consider you are an independent company or brand.
 Also, if you ever want to leave the platform, this means you will lose a lot of customer traffic.

 Basic Ecommerce: Shopify, Bigcommerce

 The next step up for most small businesses is to look at a basic ecommerce platform.
-In 2018, the two biggest players in the ecommerce space that are growing in popularity are Shopify and Bigcommerce.
+In 2018, the two biggest players in the space that are growing in popularity are Shopify and Bigcommerce.

-These two platforms are both gaining traction as entry points for those wanting to start their ecommerce store via their website.
+These two platforms are both gaining traction as entry points for those wanting to start their store via their website.

 Pros of Basic Ecommerce Stores:

 The ease of setup is a big part of the appeal.
 Shopify, in particular, is known for its beautiful templates.
 The other significant benefit of these platforms is the lower cost of setup.
 Typically, a Shopify or Bigcommerce store can be set up for a few hundred dollars and can cost $29 to $299 per month.

 With the ease of use and setup comes limited flexibility.
 You will likely notice that a lot of the templates on Shopify have a similar look and feel.
 This sometimes makes it harder to differentiate your brand in the marketplace.
 The ability to add pages and customize on your own can also become tricky unless you have some experience in coding.

 Without getting too into the minutiae of web development, you can think of both Woocommerce (owned by WordPress) and Magento (now owned by Adobe) as the most customizable ecommerce stores available.

 Both Magento and WordPress are excellent options for businesses with a large range of products they want to sell.